 The easy way to know when you need a licensed plumber

-Master Plumbers states that It's vital for homeowners, DIYers in particular, to understand that legislation requires a licensed plumber to complete all sanitary plumbing work.
+Master Plumbers says it's vital for homeowners, DIYers in particular, to understand that legislation requires a licensed plumber to complete all sanitary plumbing work.

 The golden rule is that any work that involves sanitary plumbing or potable water supply must be carried out by a licensed plumber.